jamesseanwright/github-autoresponder/README.md

 * responds to `HTTP POST`
 * accepts GitHub [webhook-conforming payloads](https://developer.github.com/webhooks/#example-delivery)
-* validates requests based upon the signature found in the `X-Hub-Signature` header
+* is secured by the signature found in the `X-Hub-Signature` header

 ### Environment Variables